Alejo Santos

-Alejo Santos Santos (born Alejo de los Santos de los Santos; July 17, 1911 – February 18, 1984) was a Filipino soldier and World War II hero who parlayed his fame into a political career.
-His prestige was somewhat marred in later life when he agreed to run as the only major candidate opposing Ferdinand Marcos in the 1981 Philippine presidential election.
+Alejo Santos Santos (born Alejo de los Santos de los Santos; July 17, 1911 – February 18, 1984) was a Filipino soldier, World War II hero and politician.
+He was the only major candidate opposing Ferdinand Marcos in the 1981 Philippine presidential election.

 Early life and public service

 Santos was born in Barangay Bonga Menor, Bustos, Bulacan, to farmer Pedro de los Santos y de la Cruz and Regina de los Santos y Francisco.
 He graduated from the University of the Philippines with an education degree.
 He first served as Prison Guard with the Bureau of Prisons from 1933 to 1934.
 Santos married Juanita Garcia of Baliuag, Bulacan in 1934 and they had eight children: Reynaldo, Edgardo, Ravenal, Lamberto, Alexis, Liberty, Daisy, and Nenita.
 At the outbreak of World War II, he was a captain of the USAFFE.
 He was among the USAFFE soldiers who retreated to Bataan to make the last stand against the invading Imperial Japanese Army.
 However, he evaded capture by the Japanese when Bataan fell, escaping instead to his hometown.
 Santos then agreed to join the fledgling anti-Japanese guerrilla warfare movement under Bernard L. Anderson.
 He became one of the founders of the Bulacan Military Area, the main guerrilla movement in Bulacan which had 23,000 men under its command.
 The BMA attracted many patriotic Filipinos chafing under Japanese rule, and was soon organized into eight divisions.
 For his World War II activities, Santos received numerous citations and awards from the Philippine and American governments.

 He was the only Filipino conferred the rank of brigadier general by the American Government.